 The USPSTF does not recommend that women under 21 get either the Pap or hrHPV tests, since the tests are unlikely to find any problems at such a young age.
 Similarly, the USPSTF does not recommend hrHPV tests for women under 30, because almost everyone will test positive for the virus at least once.
 Even though the virus almost always goes away on its own, a positive HPV test increases both health care costs and patient anxieties, and the screening guidelines are designed to minimize both.
 However, the American College of Obstetricians and Gynecologists (ACOG) notes that the FDA has approved hrHPV testing for women age 25 and older; ACOG supports the use of hrHPV testing in average-risk patients aged 25-29, and considers it an alternative to cytology-only screening.
 For women aged greater than 65 years with negative prior screening results, no additional cervical cancer screening is recommended.

 The HPV Vaccines Are Working to Prevent Cervical Cancer

-Under the new health care law, women of every age are eligible to receive the HPV vaccine without any cost-sharing requirements, when it is provided by an in-network provider.
-More information about this aspect of the Affordable Care Act is available at healthcare.gov: http://www.healthcare.gov/news/factsheets/2010/09/affordable-care-act-immunization.html.
+Under the new healthcare law, women of every age are eligible to receive the HPV vaccine without any cost-sharing requirements, when it is provided by an in-network provider.

 An abnormal Pap test often means that other tests will be performed to assess the presence of cancer or pre-cancerous cells.
-These tests include colposcopy (with biopsy of the area with the abnormal cells) and endocervical scraping.
+These tests could include a colposcopy and a cervical biopsy, such as colposcopic biopsy, endocervical scraping, and/or cone biopsy.

-For more information on treatment of cervical cancer, see the websites listed below.
+For more information on treatment of cervical cancer, see the resources listed below.
 The NWHN encourages women to inform themselves and be involved in any treatment decisions.